LVDAC: Become a Volunteer Tutor!

 Volunteer tutors commit to tutor one learner, on a one-to-one basis, twice per week.

-Tutoring from volunteer literacy programs like LV-AC benefits:
+Tutoring with our volunteer literacy programs benefits:

 - Learners: The average learner improves one grade level after 45-55 hours of tutoring.
 Learners report increased self-esteem, reduced need for public assistance, and improved job opprotunities.

 - Families: As a parent's educational level rises, the children experience more success at school.

 - Our Communities: LV-DAC volunteer tutors provide more than 5,000 hours of individual instruction each year.
 The economic value of this service to the community is more than $94,000 annually.

 - Our Economy: Learners use the new skills they gain to improve employability and on-the-job productivity.
 As they earn higher wages, they increase buying power and tax revenues.